lukeboga/kodi_lms_now_playing/docs/telnet_handler.py.md

    - **Concept**: Return `None` if the `parts` list does not contain at least three elements.
    - **Reasoning**: Avoid processing incomplete data.

-#### How This Method Relates to Other Methods:
+## How This Method Relates to Other Methods:

 - **`subscribe_to_events`**: Calls `format_event_response` to convert the raw response into a structured format before adding it to the event queue.
 - **`process_event` and `handle_event`**: Use the formatted event data.
 Understanding the structure of the data helps in processing and handling it correctly.
 - **`connect_to_lms`**: Establishes the telnet connection that receives the raw response processed by `format_event_response`.

-### Next Steps:

-The next method to examine is `subscribe_to_events`.
-This method subscribes to events from the LMS server and adds them to the event queue.
-Understanding this method is crucial as it deals with receiving raw data from the telnet connection and preparing it for processing.